Recently retired wide receiver Andrew Hawkins visits his alma mater, the University of Toledo, as he looks ahead to his life after the game.

 Andrew Hawkins knew his marriage to football would end in divorce—a truism for most athletes.

 But he wanted his breakup to be an amicable one.
 When he announced his retirement from the New England Patriots and the NFL before the start of the 2017 season, he had already earned a Master of Science in Sports Management from Columbia University’s business school during the offseason.
-He had also reached out to anyone he thought might be able to help him figure out what would come next.

 For Andrew, a 5-foot-6 receiver who had grown used to hearing others tell him how he would never make it as a pro, the importance of planning would be critical because he knew his path to the NFL wouldn’t be a traditional one.